devbydan/MyReciPy/README.md

 ## Repo Structure
 - `assets/`: contains crawler architecture, sample output and performance metrics
 - `crawlers/`: contains all python crawlers separated by source
 - `data/`: contains scraped data from each traversed source
+- `indexer/`: contains all indexing related information such as:
+    - JSON file containing all recipes scraped
+    - indexing class file
 - `scripts/`: contains all executable scripts for ease of use and access
     - `crawl.sh`: executable script that runs all crawlers in paArallel given necessary parameters
     - `help.sh`: help with flags that can be used